 In 1977, the Seattle Mariners began play at the multi-purpose Kingdome.

-Since 1977, The Seattle Thunderbirds hockey team has represented Seattle in the Canadian major-junior Western Hockey League.
+In 1977, the Seattle Thunderbirds hockey team began representing Seattle in the Canadian major-junior Western Hockey League.

 The Seattle Aquarium opened on the downtown waterfront in 1977.

-In 1978, the Burke–Gilman Trail opened on a former railroad.
-The trail travels for 27 miles (43 km) along the Ship Canal and Lake Washington between Ballard and Bothell.
+In 1978, the Burke–Gilman Trail, a 27-mile path for cyclists and pedestrians along the Ship Canal and Lake Washington between Ballard and Bothell, first opened on a former railroad.

-In 1979, the Major League Baseball All-Star Game was held at the Kingdome.
+In 1979, the Major League Baseball All-Star Game was held at the Kingdome in Seattle.

-In 1991, Sherry Harris was elected as a Seattle city councilor, marking the first time in United States history that an openly gay black woman was elected to public office.
+In 1991, Sherry Harris was elected as a Seattle city councilor and became the first openly gay black woman elected to public office in United States history.

-The Seattle Art Museum (SAM) moved to their current downtown location in 1991, since which the 1933 building has been SAM's Seattle Asian Art Museum (SAAM).
+In 1991, the Seattle Art Museum (SAM) moved to its current downtown location, with the 1933 building becoming SAM's Seattle Asian Art Museum (SAAM).

-From 1996 to 1998, Seattle was home to the Seattle Reign, a women's professional basketball team in the rival American Basketball League.
+In 1996, the Seattle Reign, a women's professional basketball team, began play in the rival American Basketball League.

 Since 1997, Democrat Adam Smith has represented part of southeastern Seattle in the 9th congressional district.

-The Seattle Poetry Festival is a biennial poetry festival that (launched first as the Poetry Circus in 1997) has featured local, regional, national, and international names in poetry.
+The Seattle Poetry Festival launched first as the Poetry Circus in 1997.

-In 1999, the Seattle Mariners moved to a purpose-built baseball stadium, T-Mobile Park (formerly Safeco Field).
+In 1999, the Seattle Mariners moved to a purpose-built baseball stadium, Safeco Field (now T-Mobile Park).

 According to the 2000 U.S. Census interim measurements of 2004, Seattle has the fifth highest proportion of single-person households nationwide among cities of 100,000 or more residents, at 40.8%.